vivekVells/DailyStandUpMeetingPlanner/README.md

       - play any notification sound if time limit crossed
 - Data Collection
   - to have a statistical or Visual insight over the number of hours spent per day or n number of units (days,weeks,months, so on)
+- Synergy with outlook or such platform meetings
+- Provide in-depth data insight over the meeting meta data
+- Real time automatic transcripts generation (individual voices should be recognized and should be transcripted accordingly.)

 ## Wireframe
 ![](https://github.com/vivekVells/DailyStandUpMeetingPlanner/blob/develop/demo/wireframes/ver1.0%20and%20ver2.0%20-%20wireframe.png)